Knowledge Center

 PATIENCE IS THE KEY

-The notion that stocks are risky, and that investing in the stock market is like gambling, is true for some people.
+The notion that stocks are risky, and that putting money into the stock market is like gambling, is true for some people.
 If you intend to buy and sell on a daily or weekly basis, you are not very different from someone who goes to the roulette table and bets on red or black.
 Some days you win, some you lose; it is essentially random.
 We call those people speculators, not investors.

-An investor is someone with a longer time horizon, which is the amount of time they have to invest to reach their goal.
-If a 30 year old invests with the goal to fund retirement, their time horizon is measured in decades.
+Investors are people with a longer time horizon, which is the amount of time they have to invest to reach their goal.
+If a 30-year-old invests with the goal to fund retirement, their time horizon is measured in decades.
 For long-term investors, returns are not random at all.
 The “roulette wheel” is tilted in their favor because historically the stock market has gone up over time.

 But time horizon isn’t everything.
 Stocks can also be risky if you invest all your money in only one or just a few stocks.
 If you’re trying to take advantage of the steady growth of stocks, it’s a good idea to be diversified within your stock portfolio.
 That means owning a mix of stocks across different industries, different sized companies, and even different countries.